dkter/elsewhere/README.md

 You can then build it normally.

+**Tip:** if you don't want to use Android Studio, make sure ADB is in your path and launch the app using `dbg.ps1`.
+It will build the app, install it on your device, run it, and launch logcat filtered to messages from this app.

 ## About
 Created by David Teresi.
 Weather data is sourced from [OpenWeatherMap](https://openweathermap.org).
 Place images are collected using [Wikipedia](https://wikipedia.org/).